BCG-X-Official/facet/README.rst

 .. image:: _static/simulation_output.png

-Download the getting started tutorial and explore *facet* for yourself here: |binder|
+Download the getting started tutorial and explore FACET for yourself here: |binder|

 Contributing
 ---------------------------

-*facet* is stable and is being supported long-term.
+FACET is stable and is being supported long-term.

-Contributions to *facet* are welcome and appreciated.
+Contributions to FACET are welcome and appreciated.
 For any bug reports or feature requests/enhancements please use the appropriate `GitHub form <https://github.com/BCG-Gamma/facet/issues>`_, and if you wish to do so, please open a PR addressing the issue.